 - Preheat your oven to 225 degrees.
 Make sure the pork chops are dry.

 - On the stovetop, heat a pan to medium-high heat, closer to medium heat.
-Add olive oil to the pan ( 4-5 Tbsp) (I like cast iron here, helps achieve a better crust).
+Add olive oil to the pan ( 4-5 tablespoon) (I like cast iron here, helps achieve a better crust).
 Don’t just use butter, it will burn.
 Clarified butter will work because it does not have milk solids, which is what burns when using butter.

 - Before searing the pork chops on the stovetop, remove as much of the spice rub marinate leftover pieces as you can from the pork chops so they will not burn in the pan.
 IE the star anise and coriander